Skip to content

 open pace of play

-It takes into account walking time between holes and the difficulty of the course.
+It takes into account walking time between holes, whether the hole is a Par 3, 4 or 5, as well as the difficulty of the course.
 It starts as soon as the group’s tee time begins.

-Is it rigorously enforced in practice?
-While the numbers might look rigid on a sheet of paper, in reality there are checks and balances.
-If one group is behind time, for example, then they will force subsequent groups behind time too.
+How rigorously is it enforced?
+The numbers look final when shown on a sheet of paper but, in reality, there are caveats.
+If one group is behind time, for example, they will force subsequent groups behind time too.
 Not every one is going to go on the clock.

 Advertisement

-There are caveats.
-If a group had a ruling or “some other legitimate delay occurs” and they find themselves out of position, “that group is expected to regain its position within a reasonable time”.
+There are exceptions.
+If a group had a ruling or “some other legitimate delay occurs” and find themselves out of position, “that group is expected to regain its position within a reasonable time”.

 And, yes, they can employ Ready Golf to speed things up a bit.

-That player can get timed at any point, even if the group isn’t out of position.
+That player can then get timed at any point, even if the group isn’t out of position.

-Normally, players will get an official warning before the stopwatch actually comes out.
+Normally, players will get an official warning before a stopwatch comes out.
 But rules officials don’t have to do that.
 They can start timing any group or player that’s “fallen significantly behind or is negatively affecting other groups”.

 Officials will tell the group, or a specific player, they are being timed.
 You’ll have heard that expressed as “going on the clock”.